midnames/hackathon/frontend-vite-react/README.md

 ### Debug (/debug)

+### Midnight Drop (/drop)

+- Freedom Vault: a focused feed for important documents that should be accessible to all.
+It filters the same on-chain posts to those tagged with `drop` (or `drops`).
+- Each card shows the title, summary, image (if any), and extracts the first URL in the content to provide a primary "Open Document" action and a secondary "Mirror/Archive" action.
+- To publish a drop, add a tags line in the Create page: `tags: drop, politics` and include the target URL (HTTP(s) or ipfs://) anywhere in the content.

 - Utilities for development, including selecting a custom proof server.
 Keep sensitive data out of logs.

 ## Contract integration details